microcks/microcks.io/content/documentation/guides/integration/postman-workspace.md

 <br/><br/>
 </div>

-This API Key must then be saved as an authentication [Secret in Microcks](/documentation/guides/administration/secrets) so that your importer will be able to reference it and supply it to Postman API using the `X-API-Key` header.
+This API Key must then be saved as an authentication [Secret in Microcks](/documentation/guides/administration/secrets) so that your importer can reference it and supply it to the Postman API using the `X-API-Key` header.

-As an administrator, create a new Secret using this template and replacing the token with your own value:
+As an administrator, create a new Secret using this template and replace the token with your own value:

 <div align="center">
 {{< image src="images/documentation/postman-api-secret.png" alt="image" zoomable="true" >}}